 “Of course.”

-When she told her, very gently, that her mother was going to the hospital but was still alive, the child did not cry.
-She just closed her eyes and laid her head against David’s arm with a kind of total exhaustion that frightened me more than screaming would have.
+When she gently told Sofia that her mother was going to the hospital but was still alive, the child didn’t cry.
+She only closed her eyes and leaned all the way into David’s side with the kind of total exhaustion that frightened me more than screaming would have.

-But our house did not go back to being the same house.
+After the last siren faded, our house did not feel like the same house.

-At four-thirty in the morning, ours was full of a child sleeping on our couch with her shoes lined up carefully beside her, as though she had already learned that the small order you can create yourself matters when everything else breaks apart.
+At four-thirty in the morning, Sofia slept on our couch with her shoes lined up neatly beside the coffee table, as if she had already learned that the little order you create yourself matters when everything else breaks apart.

 David and I sat in the kitchen with untouched tea.